directus-labs/guest-authoring/copy-this-template-directory/index.md

 - Calls `fetchPosts()` to retrieve posts when the view appears.

 ### fetchPosts Function:
 - Fetches posts from the server using an HTTP GET request.
-- It constructs a request with the provided access token in the authorization header.
+- Constructs a request with the provided access token in the authorization header.
 - Performs a data task to execute the request asynchronously.
 - Handles errors, data reception, and decoding of the response.
-- If successful, it decodes the response into a `PostResponse` object and updates the `posts` array with the received posts on the main thread.
+- If successful, it decodes the response into a PostResponse object and updates the posts array with the received posts on the main thread.
+- Uses the `/items/posts` endpoint to fetch posts.

 ## PostDetailView
 ```swift